Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: Minimal and Prime Implicant Explanations

-In this section, we provide a formal comparative analysis between Trivial and PI explanations for graph classifiers.
+Having established the link between \SEGNNs and MEs in \cref{sec:trivial-explanations}, in this section, we provide a formal comparative analysis between MEs and PIs for graph classifiers.
 While PIs are extensively studied for tabular and image-like data \citep{marquessilva20naivebayes, marques2023logic}, little investigation has been carried out for graphs.
-Our analysis shows that TEs match PIs for a large class of tasks -- those based on the recognition of \textit{motifs} -- but they do not align in general.
-We also show that PIs are more informative than TEs w.r.t the desideratum in \cref{rem:inform}.
+Our analysis shows that MEs match PIs for a large class of tasks -- those based on the recognition of \textit{motifs} -- but they do not align in general.
+We also show that PIs can be more informative than MEs w.r.t the desideratum in \cref{rem:inform}.
+Let us start by defining PIs for graph classifiers.